-Every day, headlines are becoming more devastating in the realm of school climate.
+Every day, headlines are becoming more devastating in the realm of school violence.
 Polarizing politics involving gun control and mental health regulations, make us overwhelmed and incapable of making positive and lasting changes.
 As a parent and mental health professional, I began thinking about what I could do.
 These are a few ideas that can be practiced in our homes to encourage us and our children to be bright lights in a dark world.

 Making An Impact On School Violence At Home